How to track your website visitors with Google Tag Manager and Google Analytics

 How Anytime Booking can help you

-If you already have a Google Tag Manager account and have generated your container which is sucessfully tracking your Google Analytics metrics we can add this to your booking pages too so that at the very least you can see your visitors from one site to the next.
-Its important here that you switch on cross domain tracking so that Google sees tracks visitors from your website into our booking pages and all the way to a customer making a booking.
-As from 1st July 2023, you will also need to have a Google Analytics: GA4 Configuration tag created which should trigger on all page views.
+If you already have a Google Tag Manager account and have generated your container which is sucessfully tracking your Google Analytics metrics you can add this to your booking pages too so that at the very least you can track your visitors from one your site to our booking pages.

 Tracking booking conversions